BetaHuhn/deta-base-orm/README.md

 ## 📚 Usage

-*Deta Base ORM is a pure ESM package.
-If you're having trouble importing it in your project, please [read this](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).*

 ### Defining a schema

 Before you can properly use the other methods you need to define a schema for your Base.
 It specifies what values to expect and in what format.
 You can set a property to required (`false` by default) or specify a default value: